anoma/namada/fuzz/README.md

 # Fuzz testing

 - Uses [cargo-fuzz](https://rust-fuzz.github.io/book/cargo-fuzz.html) which depends on LLVM libFuzzer
-- When ran, a target generates arbitrary input setup for the test.
+- When run, a target generates arbitrary input setup for the test.
 This can be structured data with derived or manually implemented [`trait Arbitrary`](https://crates.io/crates/arbitrary)
 - To ensure that the fuzzer explored all interesting branches fuzz testing is used together with code coverage reports

 ## How to run